 Of the total 100%, 8% would be dumped to the market (if listed) when the bounty hunters would be receiving their tokens if no vesting period is there.
 And another 7% + 15% is a risky one, considering that is owned by the advisors and team with no mentioning of any vesting period.

 Now comes the early investors, who received their token at half the price of ICO, which also brings in a risk of the tokens being sold as soon as it gets listed.

 Coming to the valuation part, they are selling their 60% of the token in ICO and 10% of the token in Pre-ICO.
 Considering they raised the hard cap of 14K ETH (~7 Million) it brings them at a valuation of 11.67 Million.

-I would suggest that a company should have some assets, valid partnerships, MVP, a community if they are valued at 11.67 Million.
+I would suggest that a company should have some assets, strong partnerships, MVP, a community if they are valued at 11.67 Million.

 Social Media Activity & Engagement

-The social media simply seems to have just the bounty hunters and some paid members and bot users.
-Totally useless if we consider the value of true organic users related to the medical field, crypto investors passionate about this project, etc.
+The social media seems to have just the bounty hunters, and some paid members and bot users.
+Useless if we consider the value of the right organic users related to the medical field, crypto investors passionate about this project, etc.

-There were no details of the smart contract in the website or the whitepaper.
+There were no details of the smart contract on the website or the whitepaper.

 From this post onwards, I am bringing up a new section as well called the “Flags”.
 This section deals with things which sounds suspicious or contains details about errors, typos, etc.